 Ensure sensitive data on old hard drives is 100% inaccessible by physically destroying the drive.

 Private information can be found on more than paper: we destroy CD-ROMs, USB drives, and data tapes.

 From pill bottles to identity cards, specialty shredding destroys information wherever it’s found.

 Back To Information Security Resources

-In this issue, we will discuss the unexpected ways your company can become the victim of a security breach.
+In this issue we will we will discuss the unexpected ways your company can become the victim of a security breach.

-The 2013 Information Security Tracker conducted via Ipsos Reid, revealed that 55 per cent of Canadian businesses both large and small mistakenly believe that a loss of data would not impact their business .
+The 2013 Information Security Tracker conducted via Ipsos Reid, revealed that 53 percent of U.S. businesses, both small and large, mistakenly believe that a loss of data would not impact their business .
 When it comes to preventing information security breaches and safeguarding your business, one of your business’ greatest enemies is a lack of awareness.
 The information provided below provides advice on how not to let both the most common and uncommon risks turn your company into a victim of a security breach.

 Download PDF Version

 In today’s on-the-go economy, chances are high that your employees spend as much time out of the office as they do inside it.
 However, next time an employee stays at a hotel, think twice and don’t let the following story become a reality: